 Good day fine folks!!
 So the wife and I are tired of the in laws driving their horrid, cramped, uncomfortable 2015 Dodge Journey and are thinking of getting them some sort of new/newer CUV thing.
 Now I have no experience in this segment, closest I've come is renting a couple of some horrid GMC Terrains in the states and those were absolutely horrible.
 Now I've thought about the usual Rav4 and CRV's, but the issue is my MIL is part of the lollipop guild and drives at a standoff distance of the airbag that would, god forbid, mean she would be absolutely pulverized by said airbag because of her short legs.
-Now I know that Fords have adjustable airbags, but like F150s and Expeditions, any other ideas/options about a car that can safely fit an oompa loompa???
+Now I know that Fords have adjustable airbags pedals, but like F150s and Expeditions, any other ideas/options about a car that can safely fit an oompa loompa???
 Now my mom fits in her Lexus RX450 beautifully, but we're not about that dropping $80k for a car for them life.
 Thanks in advance.

 Lexus UX?